OpenIndiana/oi-docs/docs/handbook/getting-started.md

 pkg.fmri             set    openindiana.org/desktop/irc/xchat       pkg:/desktop/irc/xchat@2.8.8-2016.0.0.5
 ```

-As you can see, when using `pkg search` with the `-r` option, the results of the search include more than just package names.
+As you can see, the search results include more than just package names.
-And in this particular case, the results even included an additional package with a similar name.
 To search for package names only, include the `-p` option.

 For example: